ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop2.md

     - Encourage team members to contribute to and review the documentation.

-We have explore items 4,5,6 in our previous workshop, and item 3 has already been enabeled due to our use of `configargparse` earlier in this workshop.
+We have explored items 4,5,6 in our previous workshop, and item 3 has already been enabled due to our use of `configargparse` earlier in this workshop.
 Version control is an entire topic in and of itself (see [Git-Novice](https://swcarpentry.github.io/git-novice/) from [The Carpentries](https://carpentries.org/)), but will touch on in our [HOWTO: Leverage GitHub for Research]({{page.root}}{% link _episodes/Workshop4.md %}) workshop.
 That leaves us with items 1 and 7 - writing and maintaining workflow documentation.